CSCI-3308-CU-Boulder/203_5_F20/README.md

 ## How do I play?

+(Note: as of April 2 2021, the AWS server was shut down since the free trial for the EC2 instance ended)

 ### Client:

 Go to http://ttgames.us/ in any web browser and fill in the forms: choose a nickname, and type in the game code displayed on the host's screen.
 This should bring you to a waiting room with the rest of the players until the host starts up the game!
 Once the game starts, a quote will be displayed with 4 possible answers as to who said it.
 Make your vote by selecting on your browser.
 If you got it right, you get a point!
 Once the host ends the game, the player with the most points wins!